contract-dot-dev/NFTMarketplace/README.md

 ## Get Started

-Follow our [Quickstart](https://docs.contract.dev/quickstart) to import this repo’s contracts onto a Stagenet and set up analytics [Workspaces](https://docs.contract.dev/analytics/workspaces) for them.
+Follow our [Quickstart](https://docs.contract.dev/quickstart) to import this repo’s contract onto a Stagenet and set up analytics [Workspaces](https://docs.contract.dev/analytics/workspaces) for them.

 The steps are straightforward.
 All you need to do is: